-Latest sunrises (north) and sunsets (south) in early January | EarthSky.org
+Latest sunrises late December and early January

 2) earliest sunrise, summer solstice, latest sunset

 Bottom line: Notice the time of sunrise and sunset at this time of year.
-If you’re in the Northern Hemisphere, your latest sunrises are happening around now at mid-northern latitudes.
+If you’re in the Northern Hemisphere, at mid-northern latitudes, your latest sunrises happen around early January.
 If you’re in the Southern Hemisphere, mid-latitudes are watching the year’s latest sunsets.
-Enjoy them!
+Enjoy!

 A planisphere is virtually indispensable for beginning stargazers.
 Order your EarthSky Planisphere today!